 The Indian Council for Mental Health (ICMH) is a not-for-profit organization providing education to children with developmental disabilities such as Cerebral Palsy, Down syndrome, Autism, Mental challenges and hearing impairment with the aim of integrating children with developmental disabilities into society by eradicating the stigma attached to them.
 They run 2 special schools which are located in Mumbai at Nerul and Mulund.

 Some of their programs are:

-Functional Academics: Functional Academics, introduced in FY15 to the academics program focuses on the daily school routine for the special children.
+Functional Academics: Functional Academics, introduced in FY15 to the academics program, focuses on the daily school routine for the special children.
 The Right to Education also includes children with special needs.
 Students with intellectual disabilities can use literacy and numeracy skills to some extent which are application oriented if they are given the right kind of training.
-Special children are also provided various free therapies like animal assisted, occupational, yoga and speech therapy to help in their overall improvement.
+Special children are also provided various therapies free of cost like animal assistance, occupational, yoga and speech therapy to help in their overall improvement.

 Expense Rs1 cr

 Source : Audit Report 2016

 All the essential information on an NGO